NicholasMendez11/Wiki-Project/README.md

 ## LibreTranslate API is not free anymore

 I used the LibreTranslate API to translate the titles and extracts to the specified language using the LibreTranslate API.
 This API is not a free service, so I had to subscribe to a plan to use it.
 So I will appreciate if after the project is reviewed, you could let me know so I can turn of the subscription.

+## Uses of ENV variables

+I did not use ENV variables in the project, I understand that it is a good practice to use them, but I did not have the time to implement them and as per the last minute configuration I did on the database I did not have enough time to do it.

+But I want to highlight that I'm aware of the importance of using ENV variables in the project, and I'm happy to discuss the best practices for using them in a project like this.

 # I'm ready for whatever challenges!